Adah-Heng/Examples/README.md

 the input number and the calucalted number in a box.
 The memory is deplayed on the bottom of the display.
 The code uses text to display the <br> memory.
 The event handler is where the input from the buttons and displays the number some of the inputs call compute.
 Compute is where all <br>
 of computations are made.
 Start is where all of the display happends.

+6. HTML final project is a project where we made multipule web pages in HTML for mine I made a recipe cite.